 - Bagworm caterpillars are now very active.
 Look for little bags crawling around on evergreen trees and shrubs and be prepared to spray infested trees with the microbial insecticide, Bt by mid-July.
 Mature bagworms are not well controlled with Bt.
 They are best collected by hand and destroyed or sprayed with insecticides containing spinosad.

 - Patrol your yard for mosquito breeding sites.
 At least twice a week, check and remove water that may be standing in trash and recycling cans, flower pot saucers, children’s and pet's toys, wading pools, tires, tarps, or plastic sheeting.

 - Ticks are active year-round.
 After spending time outdoors in an area where ticks may be present get in the habit of doing a tick check upon your arrival home.

 Indoor plant and insect tips

-Continue to fertilize houseplants while they are actively growing.
+- Continue to fertilize indoor plants since they are actively growing.